Data are from academic year 2017-18 except where noted.

-This measure shows what the average cost of attendance is for students who receive public aid.
-It subtracts average public aid (calculated as total Pell, OOG, and Oregon Promise disbursements to the institution, divided by total number of students receiving aid) from the total cost of attendance.
+Shows the average cost of attendance for students who receive public aid.
+Subtracts average public aid (sum of total Pell, OOG, and Oregon Promise disbursements to the institution, divided by total number of students receiving aid) from the total cost of attendance.

 COA after Institutional Aid:

 The cost of attendance after subtracting the average amount of public aid and institutional aid (as reported by the institutions) provided to students.

 Time to Completion:

 For university students, shows median time between undergraduate admission and degree completion for first-time freshmen, excluding students who complete after 9 years.
 For community college students, shows median time between first enrollment and receipt of associate degree for 2017-18 first-time graduates (excluding high school students).
 First enrollment is the earliest term of LDC, CTE, or Dev.
 Ed. enrollment after high school at any Oregon community college prior to the degree.